firejoust/mineflayer-hologram/README.md

 const motd = hologram.toMotd()

 /*
-  Returns the hologram as a string with terminal/console formatting.
+  Returns the hologram as a string with console formatting.
 */
 const ansi = hologram.toAnsi()
 console.log(ansi)